gengzijun/Softengining/Version1/README.md

 - **Story 3 - Budget Recommendations**: AI generates personalized monthly budgets based on income and spending habits; manual adjustments supported.
 - **Story 5 - Over-budget Alert**: Monitor expenditures, alert users when the budget is exceeded, and provide improvement suggestions based on the users' spending habits.
 - **Story 7 - Abnormal Spending Detection**: Establish a baseline based on user spending patterns to detect unusual transactions (e.g., large purchases or uncommon locations) and send alerts.
+- **Story 11 - Money-Saving Tips**：Provide personalized, clear, and user-friendly money-saving tips and strategies, with explanations and accessible design to help users optimize savings.